Installation and Connection

 -

-USB: Connect USB (Type-A) accessories.
+USB: Connect other USB (Type-A) accessories.

 Recommended microSD/SDHC/SDXC card specifications